macro-wave/sos_rando/README.md

 **Shuffle options**\
 The options panel drops down from the gear icon in the top left tabbed section.
 Left-click to enable those options; right-click to disable.

+**Shopsanity**\
+This mode adds slots from the various merchants and shopkeepers to the shuffled locations.
+- *"Unique"* will only add one-time purchase slots as checks.
+These include recipes, music sheets, and relics (alumni tokens).
+- *"All"* will add every shop slot, including ingredients, snacks, and equipment slots.

 **Fishing and Recipes**\
 The *Checklists* tab has item grids for fish discovered and for recipes obtained.
 Fish clicked counts towards the fishing lodge checks on Settlers Island (only visible with *Shuffle Fishing Rewards* active).